CodeMC/Documentation/README.md

 ## About
 Welcome to CodeMC, a public jenkins/maven repository for open source minecraft projects.
-If you want to add your build job to our instance please contact us, we love to support project!
+If you want to add your build job to our instance please contact us, we love to support projects!

 ## Support
 If you need help or you have a question please join our Discord server: ![Discord](https://img.shields.io/discord/405915656039694336.svg?style=flat-square)<br>